 - Mix in lemon zest and vanilla bean paste.
 Set aside.

-- In a medium bowl, sift together baking powder, salt, and nutmeg.
+- In a medium bowl, sift together flour, baking powder, salt, and nutmeg.

 - Mix the dry ingredients into the wet ingredients, alternating with the buttermilk.

 - Turn dough onto a smooth surface and knead until dough is soft.

 - Shape into a disk and cover with plastic wrap.

 - Refrigerate for 1 hour (or freeze for 30 minutes)

 - Line a large baking sheet with parchment paper.
 Set aside.